 - (a) Internally and externally Iilluminated signs are limited to halo and indirect lighting and shall not exceed twenty (20) foot candles of light at a distance of ten (10) feet from such structure.
 All exterior light fixtures shall be ground-mounted or affixed directly and immediately above the sign face (e.g. gooseneck mounts) and no more than 2 fixtures per side.
 The light from an illuminated sign shall be established in such a way that no direct light is cast upon adjacent properties and roadways.
-No illuminated sign shall be constructed or maintained within seventy five (75) feet of any single family lot property line. - (b) Notwithstanding the foregoing, direct (also known as "internal") lighting may be used but shall be limited as follows:

-(1) Channel letters, numbers, and logos on a wall-mounted raceway that are located 50 feet or higher on a building façade may be directly lit.

-(2) All other directly lit cabinet lighting is prohibited.
+No illuminated sign shall be constructed or maintained within seventy-five (75) feet of any single-family lot property line. - (b) Notwithstanding the foregoing, direct (also known as "internal") lighting may be used but shall be limited as follows: - (1) Directly lit channel letters, numbers and logos may be used on building facades on buildings with 3 or more stories, provided these raceway signs are located 50 feet or higher from ground level. - (2) All other directly lit cabinet lighting is prohibited.